-“We are going to push as deep as we can through the dungeon and map out as much of the terrain as possible.
-Our teams objective is get to the end as quickly as possible for the second team to get through it easily.”
+“We will push as deep as we can through the dungeon and map out as much of the terrain as possible.
+Our team’s objective is to get to the end as quickly as possible for the second team to get through it easily.”

 “What do you mean?
 Why would we need the second team anyways?
 I mean, aren’t we enough?”

 “No. There’s more.
-The battle is going to get worse as we get deeper and that’s a given, but our real objective as a team is to die and get into the spiritual world.”
+The battle will get worse as we get deeper, and that’s a given, but our real objective as a team is to die and get into the spiritual world.”

 “No. This battle is two folds.
-One team is going to push through in the spiritual world and the other team is going to go through the physical world.
-The number of players that can enter in this dungeon is already predetermined in the physical world, but that does not mean that the spiritual attack is not welcomed.
-If my guess is right, it works on both dimension.”
+One team will push through in the spiritual world, and the other team will go through the physical world.
+The number of players that can enter this dungeon is already predetermined in the physical world, but that does not mean that the spiritual attack is not welcomed.
+If my guess is right, it works on both dimensions.”
 Zero cleared his voice.
-“This Pyramid is possibly made by the Egyptians meaning that their belief system is a bit different.
-We are in a pyramid for crying out loud, it’s a tomb for a king.
-The world of the dead will definitely be where we have to go.”
+“This Pyramid is possibly made by the Egyptians, meaning their belief system is slightly different.
+We are in a pyramid crying out loud; it’s a tomb for a king.
+The world of the dead will be where we have to go.”

 “Are you sure that’s even a good idea?
 I mean, can we do it?”
-Valiant wasn’t gung-ho on diving into the unknown.
-Every one who had died made it a priority to not explore the world of the dead.
-The game elements of this world were a lot more different the physical world.
-Things did not happen the way players wanted it to go, so the spiritual world were a big let down for many players.
+Valiant wasn’t gung-ho about diving into the unknown.
+Everyone who had died made it a priority not to explore the world of the dead.
+The game elements of this world were a lot more different from the physical world.
+Things did not happen the way players wanted, so the spiritual world was a big letdown for many players.

 “Yes, we can.
-I know there will be level reductions but the experience points on the other side is a lot better.
+I know there will be level reductions, but the experience points on the other side are much better.
 Trust me on this.
-I have lived through the first twenty-four hours and made it back alive and I know what I say is true.”
+I have lived through the first twenty-four hours and made it back alive, and I know what I say is true.”

-The voices of players cried out in concern as they bombarded him with questions.
+The players’ voices cried out in concern as they bombarded him with questions.

 “Really?
-I mean, doesn’t the dreary oppressive air make its difficult to travel?”
+Doesn’t the dreary oppressive air make it difficult to travel?”

 “Is the game system the same as fighting in the physical world?
 I mean, has anything changed?”

 “Enough!”
-Zero’s voice boomed out loud causing everyone to leer back in surprise.
+Zero’s voice boomed loudly, causing everyone to leer back in surprise.
 They did not think that Zero’s human voice would make such an impact, leaving them all a bit shaken.

 “To answer your question, there is no level handicap.
-You’ll lose one level and if you fight and live you’ll gain more levels than when you started.
+You’ll lose one level; if you fight and live, you’ll gain more levels than when you started.
 That is only if you fight the monsters in the game.
 There is no reward if you do not put your life on the line.
-The dreary atmosphere does get to you, but that does not mean it’s not possible.
+The dreary atmosphere gets to you, but that does not mean it’s impossible.
 When I say it’s possible, it’s possible.
-For the people who are concern about the game mechanics in the spiritual plane, there is a big change.
-The physical skills that you have acquired does not work.
+For the people who are concerned about the game mechanics in the spiritual plane, there is a big change.
+The physical skills that you have acquired do not work.
 Instead, what you need to take with you is belief.”

 “I don’t.
 That’s why this is a game.
 Be glad it’s only a game.
-We got to take chance somewhere, don’t we?
-I mean if we want to succeed failure is part of the process.”
-Zero was walking around meeting each individual in the eye when he was talking.
+We have to take chances somewhere, don’t we?
+If we want to succeed, failure is part of the process.”
+Zero was walking around, meeting each individual in the eye when talking.
 He stressed his points as best as he could.
-“Walking with our tails in between our legs won’t let us get anywhere we need.
-Take a chance, a jump of faith, because you don’t if that next jump was a lot more easy than you think.”
+“Walking with our tails between our legs won’t let us get anywhere we need.
+So take a chance, a jump of faith, because you don’t know if that next jump was easier than you think.”

-The players nodded in understanding as his words touched and inflamed each one of their souls in excitement.
-Their chatter became louder as they thought of the possibility to come.
+The players nodded in understanding as his words touched and inflamed their souls in excitement.
+Their chatter became louder as they thought of the possibility of coming.

-“Well then, one last thing, we are going to chart out the physical world to let our lower level players in team two level up faster and safer.
-We don’t want them to die and we need all of them make it to the final floor.
-With that being said, for the people who died, make sure you all find each other on the spiritual realm and stay together in groups.
-I’m not sure how or where we all going to end up with.
+“Well then, one last thing, we are going to chart out the physical world to let our lower-level players in team two level up faster and safer.
+We don’t want them to die, and we need all of them to make it to the final floor.
+That said, for the people who died, ensure you all find each other in the spiritual realm and stay together in groups.
+I don’t know how or where we will end up.
 Until we find the answer, we’ll keep pushing forward.”

 “That sounds like a decent plan for now.”
-Valiant and the other dragons nodded their head in agreement.
+Valiant and the other dragons nodded their heads in agreement.